 Preferred shares are securities with a combination of fixed income and equity.
 Income derived from preferred shares are dividends, and the amount is predetermined when the shares are issued.
 As a result, they are taxed more favourably than common bonds, where the income is derived from interest and has a higher taxation rate.

-What is a Section 85 tax rollover?
+What is an s.85 tax rollover?

 Section 85 allows a corporation to transfer capital assets to another entity at a fixed amount determined before the transfer.
 If you set the amount at the full cost of the property being rolled over, there is no apparent income from transferring the property.
 You must receive at least one share in the other entity.
 Tax on the property is deferred rather than exempt.
 You may be liable at a later stage if you choose to sell your shares for more than the fixed amount.